-Since 1993, Thomas A. Robinson has been the primary upkeep writer for Larson’s Workers’ Compensation Law (LexisNexis) and Larson’s Workers’ Compensation, Desk Edition (LexisNexis).
-He is Editor-in-Chief of the recently published, Workers’ Compensation Emerging Issues Analysis (2013 Edition).
-He also serves as Assistant to the Editor-in-Chief and contributing writer for Occupational Injuries and Illnesses (LexisNexis).
-Robinson received his B.A., cum laude, for both Economics and History in 1973 from Wake Forest University, his J.D. in 1976, from Wake Forest University School of Law, where he served as Managing Editor, Wake Forest Law Review, and his M.Div. in 1989 from Duke University Divinity School.
+Thomas A. Robinson is co-author, along with Lex K. Larson, of Larson’s Workers’ Compensation Law (LexisNexis) and Larson’s Workers’ Compensation, Desk Edition (LexisNexis).
+He is Editor-in-Chief of Workers’ Compensation Emerging Issues Analysis (LexisNexis) and also serves as Assistant to the Editor-in-Chief and contributing writer for Occupational Injuries and Illnesses (LexisNexis).
+Robinson received his B.A., cum laude, in both Economics and History in 1973 from Wake Forest University, his J.D. in 1976, from Wake Forest University School of Law, where he served as Managing Editor, Wake Forest Law Review, and his M.Div. in 1989 from Duke University Divinity School.
 From 1976 to 1986, Mr. Robinson was in private practice, where he focused on workers’ compensation defense work.
 From 1987 to 1993, he was Senior Research and Writing Assistant to Arthur Larson, emeritus professor of law, Duke University Law School.

 Mr. Robinson also is a contributing author/editor for:

 - Workers’ Compensation: The Survival Guide for Business (LexisNexis)